 About our Work

 Afghanistan’s turbulent modern history has been shaped by decades of internal conflict and extreme natural disasters, especially drought.
-With an estimated population of 30 million, this landlocked country at the historical crossroads of Central Asia is extremely poor and highly dependent on foreign aid as it struggles to rebuild.
 After years of war and severe poverty, combined with poor security, the country is considered to be among the most dangerous places for children to be born.

 Our Work in